nickwells/param.mod/README.md

 This illustrates a simple use of the param package with a simple boolean flag and an integer which is checked to ensure it's less than 42.
-You can specify the behaviour much more precisely however.
+You can specify the behaviour much more precisely if you want.

 Additionally you can have positional parameters as well as named parameters.
 These must come at the front of the supplied parameters and can